AkshayJ0shi/steam_anomaly_detection_capstone/README.md

 (What is new about your approach, why do you think it will be successful?)

-(Who cares?)
+### Who would this impact?

-Developers and Steam.
+Developers and Valve (owner of Steam).
 They both get a cut of the steam market, so items selling at higher prices or quantities means higher income.

-(How will you present your work?)
+### Presentation:

 I would love to do a web-app, and that could be an extension of my project, but I don't see myself having enough time to put one together that I'm proud of.
 I think it could be neat to create a Jupyter Notebook that gives a glimps of my work at each step of the project, especially if I can put together interactive graphs.
-I could be convinced to put together a powerpoint, but I am not a fan and would rather avoid of other options are just as good.
+I could be convinced to put together a powerpoint, but I am not a fan and would rather avoid if other options are just as good.

 ### Data I have a way to get: